wangyifan349/CipherNoteVault/README.md

 ## 📄 License

-🔓 **CipherNote Vault** and all files contained in this repository are licensed under the **GNU General Public License v3.0 only (GPL-3.0-only)**, unless explicitly stated otherwise.
+🔓 **CipherNote Vault** and all files contained in this repository are licensed under the **GNU Affero General Public License v3.0 only (AGPL-3.0-only)**, unless explicitly stated otherwise.

 You are free to: